-NOTE ON RECEIVING CREDIT FOR PROGRAMS: Program Proposal and Evaluation Forms must be completed for each program to receive credit.
+- A Program Proposal Form must be completed for each program to receive credit.
 A Program Proposal must be submitted and receive approval prior to completing a program.
 Staff collaborating on a program need only submit one (1) Program Proposal.
-Program proposals must be submitted no less than five (5) business days prior to the scheduled program.
-EACH Resident Assistant that has collaborated (if applicable) on a program must INDIVIDUALLY complete a Program Evaluation to receive full credit for program completion.
-Program Evaluations must be submitted no more than five (5) business days after the scheduled program is completed.
+Program proposals must be submitted no less than five (5) business days prior to the scheduled program. - A Program Evaluation Form must be completed for each program to receive credit.
+EACH Resident Assistant that has collaborated (if applicable) on a program must INDIVIDUALLY complete a Program Evaluation.
+Program Evaluations must be submitted no more than five (5) business days after the scheduled program is completed. - Presence must be used to check students into the program and attendance must recorded.
+If Presence is not working, the Resident Assistant is responsible generating a list and submitting to their Community Director.